Francesco I Gonzaga

+Diplomatic policies towards Milan and Venice

 Succeeding his father Ludovico II Gonzaga in 1382, he led a policy of balance between the nearby powers of the Visconti of Milan and Venice.
 In 1380, he married Agnese, daughter of Barnabò Visconti.
 When she was executed in 1391 under accusations of adultery, Francesco switched his allegiance to Venice, also to protect his land from the increasing power of Gian Galeazzo Visconti.

+Second marriage

 In 1393, he remarried, to Margherita Malatesta, who carried in the Gonzaga family the hereditary illness of osteomalacia, which appeared periodically in Mantua's rulers until the 16th century.
 Francesco had subsequently to defend his lands from Gian Galeazzo's assault, but the latter's death in 1402 solved the conflict.

 His son by Margherita was Gianfrancesco I.

+Building projects

 Francesco Gonzaga is remembered as the builder of the Castle of San Giorgio, the nucleus of Ducal Palace of Mantua, the Gothic façade of the city cathedral, the bell tower of the Basilica of Sant'Andrea, as well as the Sanctuary of Santa Maria delle Grazie at Curtatone.

+Introducing the substitution cipher in his correspondence

-Francesco Gonzaga is the one who use the earliest example of Homophonic Substitution cipher in 1401 for correspondence with one Simone de Crema.
+Francesco Gonzaga used the earliest known example of a homophonic substitution cipher in 1401 for correspondence with one Simone de Crema.